lambdaclass/concrete/ROADMAP.md

 lifting it is pulled by the first infallible non-`Alloc` destructor; raw `*_unchecked` overwrite escapes remain documented trusted escapes.

+**Stdlib hardening pass — do this before more breadth.** The review found the existing core has correctness gaps that any module built on top of it (URI, JSON, CLI helpers, logging) would inherit, so harden the foundation before growing it.
+No philosophy change; the API shape is good.
+Each item lands as a *class*-gate per the Definition Of Done, not a one-instance patch.
+Frontier order for this
+band: (1) this hardening pass → (2) API snapshot/diff gate current → (3) real
+workload 2 → (4) then broad modules (URI, JSON, CLI helpers, logging/progress).

+   - H1.
+Parser domain failures must not trap. `parse_hex` / `parse_bin` /
+     `parse_oct` return `None` on overflow, matching the already-guarded `parse_int` (decimal).
+Gate: huge/overflowing inputs in *every* radix return `None` with no trap — one fixture per radix, so the class cannot regress to "decimal-only guarded" again.
+   - H2.
+Overflow-safe bounds checks.
+Replace additive `start + len > total`
+     guards (`io.con` `cur + len > cap`, `numeric.con` `off + len`, and the
+     `bytes` / path / base64 siblings) with non-overflowing forms
+     (`len > total - start` after an ordering check, or a checked add).
+Gate: a grep/lint that fails if a std API returning `Option`/`Result` uses overflow-prone additive guard arithmetic on a length.
+   - H3.
+IO honesty.
+Decide whether file/console read/write/flush/close OS
+     errors are truly represented.
+Preferred answer: add `ReadFailed` / `FlushFailed` / `CloseFailed` to `IoError` so sinks report real failures;
+     otherwise document, per sink, exactly which trusted sinks intentionally ignore OS errors and why.
+Gate: every hosted IO op either surfaces the error in its `Result` or carries a documented ignore-rationale the manifest checks.
+   - H4.
+Collection traversal for non-`Copy` values.
+Move `OrderedMap::fold` /
+     `for_each` out of `impl<K, V: Copy>` (`ordered_map.con`) so borrowed
+     traversal works for non-`Copy` values — the scoped-callback model already passes `&V`, so the `Copy` bound is spurious and blocks the model we want.
+     Gate: a fixture folds / `for_each`-es an `OrderedMap` of a non-`Copy` value.
+   - H5.
+Docs / canonical cleanup.
+Fix the stale `Bytes::to_string` comment
+     (`bytes.con`).
+If base64 `decode` stays permissive on non-canonical pad bits, document it as a deliberate sharp edge; otherwise add strict canonical pad-bit checks with a reject fixture.
+(The `with_value_mut` / `modify` "parked" drift is already fixed — see item 1d below.)

 1. Build the remaining collection APIs across `std.vec`, `std.map`, `std.set`,
    `std.ordered_map`, `std.ordered_set`, `std.deque`, `std.heap`,
    `std.bitset`, and `std.slice`: fixed arrays/slices, `Vec<T>`, maps, sets,